tawheeler/2019_critical_situations/README.md

 # 2019 ADAS Validation Code

-This repository supports the paper [Critical Scenario Clusters for Accelerated Automotive Safety Validation](https://www.overleaf.com/5844667qvyvfx#/19448268/) by Tim Wheeler and Mykel Kochenderfer.
+This repository supports the paper Critical Situation Clusters for Accelerated Automotive Safety Validation by Tim Wheeler and Mykel Kochenderfer, presented at IVS in 2019.

 ## Git It